WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 7. What might I gain by contacting the ombuds?

-Insight into a complicated situation; a clearer perspective on an issue or concern; enhanced ability to effectively deal with a problem; identification and clarification of options; develop an effective communication plan to resolve interpersonal issues; find a resolution of an ongoing problem that is impacting your ability to enjoy the conference.
+Insight into a complicated situation; a clearer perspective on an issue or concern; enhanced ability to effectively deal with a problem; identification and clarification of options; develop an effective communication plan to resolve interpersonal issues; find a resolution to an ongoing problem that is impacting your ability to enjoy the conference.

 8. What authority does the ombuds have?

-The ombuds has the authority to contact senior management at WEFTEC to bring issues to the attention of those with authority to address concerns, and make recommendations for a change in policy or practice when appropriate.
+The ombuds has the authority to contact senior management at WEF to bring issues to the attention of those with authority to address concerns, and make recommendations for a change in policy or practice when appropriate.
 The ombuds does not have the power to mandate anyone (staff, management, other attendees) to do anything they choose not to do.

 9. What happens to information provided to the ombuds?

 As a matter of policy, the ombuds destroys all information regarding a matter when that matter is resolved or within one month of no activity.
-The ombuds does not retain any information that would identify the individuals involved in a conflict, dispute or complaint.
+The ombuds does not retain any information that would identify the individuals involved in a conflict, dispute, or complaint.
 The ombuds keeps general statistics and periodically reports general problem areas to leadership.
 The ombuds does not keep information that would identify individuals who have contacted the ombuds.
 The ombuds will review data with an eye towards highlighting emerging issues, identifying trends, highlighting vulnerable groups, and suggesting areas of improvement with management.

-10. How does the Conference Ombuds differ from employee relations or Human Resources professional?
+10. How does the Conference Ombuds differ from Employee Relations or Human Resources professional?

-Employee Relations and Human Resource (ER/HR) professionals assist managers and employees of the organization in establishing, following and applying Human Resource-related policies and procedures.
+Employee Relations and Human Resource (ER/HR) professionals assist managers and employees of the organization in establishing, following, and applying Human Resource-related policies and procedures.
 They may conduct formal investigations, make or modify policies, and accept formal notice of a claim on behalf of the organization.
 As a result, the ER/HR professional cannot always extend complete confidentiality to individuals who come forward with issues.
-The ER/HR professional’s role is also not completely neutral because they are part of the management structure and they must directly represent and protect the interests of the organization.
+The ER/HR professional’s role is also not completely neutral because they are part of the management structure, and they must directly represent and protect the interests of the organization.

 An organizational conference ombuds’ function is to provide informal assistance in surfacing and resolving issues.
 While they can recommend that an organization consider establishing or revising policy, the ombuds plays no formal role in enforcing or deciding to implement policy.
 The ombuds does not conduct formal investigations.
 However, they do assist in identifying or creating options for resolution, including referrals to formal channels with investigatory powers.
 Because they are not part of the management structure of the organization, an ombuds does not accept notice for the organization and can extend near absolute confidentiality (except in the instance of imminent threat of serious harm, as jointly defined by the organization and the ombuds, at the discretion of the ombuds).
-The ombuds is impartial and does not advocate for the individual, groups or the organization.
-The only advocacy role is for fair and equitable process.
+The ombuds is impartial and does not advocate for the individual, groups, or the organization.
+The only advocacy role is for a fair and equitable process.

-11.How does the Conference Ombuds differ from a lawyer?
+11. How does the Conference Ombuds differ from a lawyer?

 The conference ombuds role is quite different from that of a lawyer, who is an advocate for their client and associated with more formal processes and the legal system.
 An organizational ombuds maintains neutrality and impartiality when working with visitors, while a lawyer must advocate for their client.
 Though some organizational conference ombuds may have legal training and experience with issues of the law, ombuds do not provide legal advice.

-12.How does the Conference Ombuds differ from a Mediator?
+12. How does the Conference Ombuds differ from a Mediator?

 While many ombuds are trained as mediators and often use mediation skills and techniques as one of many approaches to problem-solving and conflict management, the conference ombuds role is broader and connected to the organization.
-A mediator is typically an outside professional focused on helping people solve a specific issue or problem as compared with the ombuds who has a broader scope of work.
+A mediator is typically an outside professional focused on helping people solve a specific issue or problem, as compared with the ombuds who has a broader scope of work.

 13. What sort of issues and concerns can I bring to the Conference Ombuds?

-A full range of topics can be brought to the Conference ombuds including but not limited to:
+A full range of topics can be brought to the Conference ombuds, including but not limited to:

-- All types of identity based concerns
+- All types of identity-based concerns

 - Harassment (including sexual harassment)